ohjelmistokehitys/dockerfile-exercise/readme.md

 # now, run the production image, but map the local port to port 80 in the container:
 docker run --rm --publish 80:80 sanuli

+# then, visit http://localhost in your browser
 ```

+The production image should now start in an instant and start several processes to be able to serve the files efficiently to a large number of users.
+Verify that the application is running by visiting [http://localhost](http://localhost) in your web browser.

 Last, check the sizes of your images using the `docker image ls` command.
 The development image should still be very large, while the production image should be much smaller, measured in megabytes.